 The chart below reflects the County's historical governmental expenditures per capita and includes the General Fund, Special Revenue Funds, School Board and Adult Detention Center.
-It depicts a steady increase in the per capita expenditures for education and debt service.
-While expenditures in these categories increased, capital projects and other expenses saw a slight decrease for fiscal year 2018.
+It depicts a steady increase in all 2019 expenditures.

-Source: Prince William County Comprehensive Annual Financial Report (CAFR) FY 2018, Table 22
+Source: Prince William County Comprehensive Annual Financial Report (CAFR) FY 2019, Table 22

-In the peer comparison, Prince William County falls on the lower end of operating expenditures per capita.
+In the peer comparison, Prince William County is below its Northern Virginia counterparts of operating expenditures per capita.
 The total operating expenditure numbers used in this calculation do not include Special Revenue Funds or Capital Projects Funds that are financed with bond proceeds.